 Safe Communities leadership and support acknowledged.
 SCFNZ annually provides awards to recognise the contribution and leadership shown by individuals who are committed to furthering the objectives and goals of the SCFNZ and the Safe Community movement.
-These were annual annual SCFNZ National Hui.
+These were announced at the annual SCFNZ National Hui.